 For many years, pundits have been predicting the demise of cash for payments.
 Currency is bulky, dirty, subject to theft, etc. Making change at the point of payment is time consuming.
 The rise of e-commerce will surely bring about the demise of cash.
 Cash is passé.
-Nothing could be further from the … Continue reading The Truth about Cash

 A growing number of economists suggest that governments in highly indebted countries should consider liquidating debt via financial repression.
 In other words, they want governments to intervene in financial markets and push government borrowing costs below the rate of inflation to erode the real value of debt.
 In a previous post, I argued that financial repression is dangerous and a drag on growth.
 This post explains why we can be hopeful that, despite a rise in popularity, the debt liquidationists will not succeed in putting their ideas to work.
 Debt liquidation via financial repression would necessitate far-reaching regulation or drastic measures, both of which seem unlikely in the US.

 Government debt levels in many advanced economies, especially in Southern Europe, in the US and in Japan, have reached peacetime records.
 People are worried and rightly so: C. Reinhart and K. Rogoff have provided evidence that elevated debt-to-GDP ratios may contribute to stagnation or even debt crises.
 As austerity policies are unpopular with voters and growth remains rather sluggish, Reinhart and Rogoff suggest that governments might have to consider other options to reduce debt-to-GDP ratios.
 Debt should be liquidated via financial repression.
 It’s how governments typically dealt with high levels of debt in history, they say.
 This time is not different.